websocket-client/websocket-client/README.rst

 performance
 ------------------

  "send" method is too slow on pure python.
-If you want to get better performace, please install wsaccel.
+If you want to get better performace, please install numpy or wsaccel.

- In the future, you could use numpy, but it is sitll working in progress.
+You can get the best performance from numpy.

 How about Python 3